falexwolf/falexwolf.me/research.md

 In the past years, machine learning has started to help map, understand and predict the molecular biology of single cells.
 We develop methods that address specific biological hypotheses and originate from different areas of machine learning.

-Prior to joining machine learning for biology for a postdoc with [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ), I developed computational techniques for predicting the emergent behavior of models of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.
+Before joining machine learning for biology in 2015 as a postdoc with [Fabian Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ), I developed computational techniques for predicting the emergent behavior of models of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.

 ---